EPFL-LAP/fpga23-straight-lsq-interface/README.md

 In order to reproduce the main results, the following dependencies are needed:
 1) Dynamatic's virutal machine (VM) which contains an installation of the Dynamatic tool with its dependencies through the following link https://drive.google.com/file/d/1OI24totIPdp-P_inkdH1-slyNPw-huRL/view.
 The following link contains the VM setup instructions https://dynamatic.epfl.ch/downloads/DynamaticVM_setup_instructions.pdf
-2) Guorobi which is an MILP solver needed in Dynamatic's buffer placement through the following link https://www.gurobi.com/downloads/?campaignid=2027425882&adgroupid=77414946611&creative=601650357813&keyword=gurobi&matchtype=e&gclid=eaiaiqobchminsvdsbr3-givrgklch2j8wkaeaayasabegloxvd_bwe
+2) Guorobi optimizer version 9.5.1 build v9.5.1rc2 (linux64).
+It is an MILP solver needed in Dynamatic's buffer placement through the following link https://www.gurobi.com/downloads/?campaignid=2027425882&adgroupid=77414946611&creative=601650357813&keyword=gurobi&matchtype=e&gclid=eaiaiqobchminsvdsbr3-givrgklch2j8wkaeaayasabegloxvd_bwe
 3) Vivado 2019.2

+It would be better to install both Vivado and the Gurobi optimizer inside Dynamatic's VM to have the whole environment in one place.

 ## Code Organization